Melisende of Jerusalem: Retirement

 Retirement did not bring an end to Melisende's pursuits.
 Baldwin summoned a general assembly of the crusader states at Tripoli in mid-1152 intending to induce his widowed cousin Constance, princess of Antioch, to remarry and so relieve him of the responsibility for the principality.
 The attendees included the princess and her vassals and clergy as well as the count and countess of Tripoli.
 Though she was apparently neither summoned nor invited, Melisende also participated.
 Ostensibly she was there to help settle the marital problems of her sister Countess Hodierna and brother-in-law Count Raymond of Tripoli.
 Hamilton considers this a clever move because she could not be prevented from paying a visit to her sister, and once in Tripoli had to be invited to discuss her niece's marriage.
 Neither goal was achieved.
 The sisters set out for Jerusalem, and were escorted for a while by Hodierna's husband.
 As he was returning to Tripoli, he was killed by the Order of Assassins.
 The sisters returned to Tripoli for the funeral, after which Baldwin escorted Melisende home.
 Hodierna assumed rule over Tripoli as regent for her young son, Raymond III.
 Hamilton believes that from then on Baldwin's control over Antioch and Tripoli, ruled by Melisende's niece and sister respectively, depended on him treating his mother with respect.

 Melisende's 1159 seal identifies her as "by the grace of God queen of Jerusalem" and depicts Jerusalem.

 In the aftermath of their conflict, Melisende made certain to mention Baldwin's consent in all her acts, and he honored her in return and allowed her to advise him.
 By sparing her further public humiliation, Baldwin avoided goading her into challenging him.
-In 1153 he conquered Ascalon, proving himself as a military leader, and made peace with Melisende.
+In 1153, he conquered Ascalon, proving himself as a military leader, and made peace with Melisende.
 He distributed the lands around Ascalon following her advice.
-From 1154 Melisende was associated in her son's public acts and he confirmed the grants she had made during their estrangement.
-From 1156 the queen regained a measure of political influence, taking part in Baldwin's negotiation of a treaty with the Republic of Pisa in November.
-In 1157 she took a military initiative while the king was in Antioch.
+Beginning in 1154, Melisende was associated in her son's public acts and he confirmed the grants she had made during their estrangement.
+From 1156, the queen regained a measure of political influence, taking part in Baldwin's negotiation of a treaty with the Republic of Pisa in November.
+In 1157, she took a military initiative while the king was in Antioch.
 At her insistence the cave-fortress of el-Hablis, significant for controlling the territory of Gilead beyond the River Jordan, was attacked and recovered from the Muslims.